Ron Jarvis, Ivan Andrews

 Excellent biography which includes Jarvis's involvement (Chapter 3) in assembling 8F locomotives in neutral Turkey during WW2 and in the receipt of them at the port of Iskenderun.
 Chapter 6 reccounts the return of 8Fs from the Canal Zone to the LMS following WW2.

-Andrews, H. Ivan
+Andrews, Henry Ivan

 Formerly with English Electric (Cox: Locomotive panorama 1).
 He developed the mobile testing units (essentially electrical generators) with dynamometer car following the work of Prof. Nordmann of the Reichsbahn.
+Rimmer shows that Andrews could be oblivious to railway operating requirements.Wise noted his railway experience gained in the USA..

 Papers